Time soon hence, they, then

 What could they have been thinking?

 I am older now.
 Not, I believe, quite in my dotage, although to be fair, opinions differ on that point.
 But it is the prerogative of the old to look at the world around them and, judging death to be closer than further, to evaluate the world that they have loved and lived in.

 Thank you for reading Bereft of discernment.
 The title of this poem comes from a passage of The Tablet of Aḥmad of the Bahá’í Faith:

 For the people are wandering in the paths of delusion, bereft of discernment to see God with their own eyes, or hear His Melody with their own ears.

-Thank you for reading A service I am now glad to repay.
-I humbly appreciate your visiting the Book of Pain, and as always, I look forward to your comments.
+I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
+As always, I look forward to your comments.

-The photograph was taken in my home in Connecticut.
+The photograph was taken at my home in Connecticut.
 To see my photography blog, please visit the Book of Bokeh.

-Photograph, poem and notes © John Etheridge; all rights reserved.
-The poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
-This applies to all original written work found on this site, unless noted otherwise.
-The attribution claimed under the license is: © John Etheridge, https://bookofpain.wordpress.com.
+Photograph, poem, and notes © John Etheridge; all rights reserved.
+The poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Work 3.0 Unported License.
+This applies to all original written work found on this site unless noted otherwise.
+The attribution claimed under the license is © John Etheridge, https://bookofpain.wordpress.com.
 The photograph is not licensed for use in any way without the expressed consent of its creator.